swisstxt/scattershot/README.md

 ## Requirements

-Python 3.6, uses only built-in standard libraries.
+Python 3.6, only built-in standard libraries are used.

 The tested server/URLs must support range requests.